| I. |

 ROOKIE MAXIMUM RULE OF 2003: Teams may retain up to a maximum of

-(5) rookies on draft day.
+(5) rookies on reserve on draft day.
 However, because some rookies may not yet

 have been reassigned to the minors when rosters are submitted one week prior